The Story of Intensive Interaction

 (Accessed at: http://www.bild.org.uk/docs/05faqs/ii.doc on 13.10.07)

-So, perhaps at its most basic level, Intensive Interaction should be seen as an interactional process that aims to develop and sustain positive and developmentally pertinent social communication for and with people who, for a number of reasons, find difficulties with interacting and being social.
+So, perhaps at its most basic level, Intensive Interaction should be seen as an interactional process that aims to develop and sustain positive, developmentally pertinent social communication for and with people who, for a number of reasons, have difficulty interacting and being social.

 Acknowledging the socially inclusive nature, whilst underlining the clear developmental aim of the approach, Melanie Nind and Dave Hewett (the originators of the approach) say that Intensive Interaction is ‘… an approach to teaching and spending time with people with learning disabilities, which is aimed specifically at the development of the most fundamental social and communication abilities’ (2001).

 In the early stages of the development and dissemination of Intensive Interaction, the people who were then seen as potentially benefiting from the use of the approach were people with severe or profound learning disabilities, sometimes also combined with a diagnosis of autism.
-Indeed, the first groups of people with whom Intensive Interaction was used during its development stage were those who were seen to be socially remote or passive.
+Indeed, the first groups of people with whom Intensive Interaction was used during its development were those perceived as socially remote or passive.
 Therefore, the early recipients of Intensive Interaction were generally people who didn’t tend to initiate social interactions with other people, and who might also engage in a variety of repetitive self-stimulatory behaviours.
-The approach was also used with people with multi-sensory impairments who were at that time perceived to be uninterested (or unable) to engage sociably with those around them.
+The approach was also used with people with multi-sensory impairments who, at the time, were perceived as uninterested (or unable) to engage sociably with those around them.

-Generally, Intensive Interaction was then seen as an approach for providing people with positive and developmentally useful experiences of being socially included and emotionally connected, where previously such experiences had been absent.
-It provided people with opportunities to gradually acquire and develop the underlying and fundamental communication skills necessary to be social.
-Thus, Intensive Interaction enabled such people to socially interact and emotionally connect with those people closest to them, both physically and emotionally.
+Generally, Intensive Interaction was then seen as an approach to providing people with positive, developmentally useful experiences of social inclusion and emotional connection, where such experiences had previously been absent.
+It provided people with opportunities to gradually acquire and develop the fundamental communication skills necessary for social interaction.
+Thus, Intensive Interaction enabled such people to socially and emotionally connect with those people closest to them, both physically and emotionally.

 Looking at the process in more detail, the generally accepted techniques of Intensive Interaction are those associated with infant-caregiver interactions and were initially described in the first book: Access to Communication: Developing basic communication with people who have severe learning difficulties (Nind, M. & Hewett, D. 1994).
 But perhaps a more succinct description is that given by Melanie Nind in her 1996 paper ‘Efficacy of Intensive Interaction; Developing sociability and communication in people with severe and complex learning difficulties using an approach based on caregiver-infant interaction’ (European Journal of Special Educational Needs), who identified ‘5 Central Features’ of the approach:

-- People adjust their interpersonal behaviours (e.g. their gaze, voice, body posture, facial expression) so that they become more engaging and meaningful to the person with a learning disability.
+2. People adjust their interpersonal behaviours (e.g., their gaze, voice, posture, facial expression) to become more engaging and meaningful to the person with a learning disability.

-Actual sessions or periods of Intensive Interaction can vary extensively between participants and occasions, with the individual techniques being employed in very person-centred ways.
-Thus, the intensity, form and pacing of any interactive episode can vary widely within and across sessions, this being dependent on the current presentation of the participant.
+Actual sessions or periods of Intensive Interaction can vary widely between participants and occasions, with individual techniques employed in highly person-centred ways.
+Thus, the intensity, form, and pacing of any interactive episode can vary widely within and across sessions, depending on the participant’s current presentation.

 Therefore, it is perhaps an overarching Intensive Interaction philosophy that sets the approach apart.
 Intensive Interaction has a clear value base in which people are seen as positive social agents, who should be valued on a human level for who they are, rather than being defined by what they can or cannot do.
 According to Adrian Kennedy (a Learning Disability nurse), ‘The difference between participation and compliance is at the very core of the Intensive Interaction approach…’ (LDP, 2001).
 The socially responsive philosophy of Intensive Interaction could perhaps best be characterised as a combination of the following: